What is Microsoft Windows Code Signing Certificate?

 ● Authenticode Code Signing Certificate

-These certificates are used to digitally sign Windows executables, drivers, and scripts.
-These certificates provide a secure way of ensuring that the software is safe and has been published by a trusted source.
+These certificates digitally sign Windows executables, drivers, and scripts.
+It provides a secure way of ensuring that the software is safe and has been published by a trusted source.

-When a user downloads and runs software that is signed with an Authenticode Code Signing Certificate, the operating system will check the signature against the certificate’s chain of trust.
-If the signature is valid and the certificate is from a trusted source, the software will run without displaying any warnings or errors.
+When a user downloads and runs software signed with an Authenticode Code Signing Certificate, the operating system checks the signature against the certificate’s chain of trust.
+The software will run without displaying any warnings or errors if the signature is valid and the certificate is from a trusted source.

 ● Windows Store Code Signing Certificates

 These certificates ensure that the code of the applications is authentic and has served the same purpose as a regular code signing certificate.
-Windows Store Code Signing Certificates are specifically designed for developers who wish to distribute their applications through the Microsoft Store.
+Developers who want to distribute their applications through the Microsoft Store specifically use Windows Store Code Signing Certificates.

-Once the application is signed, it will be verified by the Microsoft Store before it is made available for download.
-This ensures that the users are protected from downloading any tampered code.
+The Microsoft Store verifies the signed application before making it available for download.
+This measure ensures that users are protected from downloading any tampered code.
 It also helps to maintain the integrity of the Microsoft Store as a secure platform for downloading applications.
-This type of certificate is used for Windows 8 and later operating systems.
+It is used for Windows 8 and later operating systems.

 These are the types of Windows CA Code Signing certificates.